hyperoslo/ImageCrop/README.md

 </FrameLayout>
 ```
-`crop_size` define in pixel the size of the square use to crop pictures.
+`crop_size` define in pixels the size of the square used to crop pictures.
 If not specified, 500 is the default value.

 To set the picture into the UI element:
 ```Java